peterdemin/peterdemin.github.io/source/15_projects/01-checkpoint-framework.md

 1. Expose a control endpoint that enables/disables checkpointing.
 2. Instrument the web framework to automatically record request and response data.
 3. Instrument the client library to record outbound requests.
+4. Instrument SQL framework to record raw queries and their output.
-4. Provide decorator to checkpoint critical parts of the internal processing.
+5. Provide decorator to checkpoint critical parts of the internal processing.
-5. Testing-time library to load the previously recorded assets.
+6. Testing-time library to load the previously recorded assets.

 ## Similarity with Open Telemetry